najclark/leetcode-leaderboards/README.md

 - [ ] Leaving a leaderboard enhanced behavior
 - - [ ] Logic to handle assigning a new admin when an admin leaves
 - - [ ] Are you sure you want to leave confirmation
+- [ ] Enhanced design
+- - [ ] Be able to toggle between leaderboard card and list layouts
+- - [ ] Display your leaderboards in a list layout